techgrounds/techgrounds-koekienator/01_Security/SEC-04 Symmetric Encryption.md

 https://www.youtube.com/watch?v=NuyzuNBFWxQ (7 Cryptography Concepts)
 https://www.geeksforgeeks.org/advanced-encryption-standard-aes/

-## Assignment
-- Find one more historic cipher besides the Caesar cipher.
-- Find two digital ciphers that are being used today.
-- Make a symmetrically encrypted message and let a peer decipher it.

 ## Results

 ### What is the definition of a Cipher.

 The definition from the Oxford Dictionary is:
 ```a secret or disguised way of writing; a code.``